 Our Co-op Keeps Growing Since 1979

-Natural Harvest’s original storefront at 119 Chestnut Street was a mere 600 square feet of retail space.
-It started with just a few bulk bins, some spices, and an upright freezer…and grew into a thriving little Food Co-op.
-By 1991 it became apparent that expansion was in order; ten consecutive years of double digit sales growth and the need for a better operating space fueled a big dream.
-Business and architectural plans were developed and through creative financing that included the IRRRB and the City of Virginia construction of our log building started in 1995.
+Our original storefront, located at 119 Chestnut Street, had a mere 600 square feet of retail space.
+It started with just a few bulk bins, some spices, and an upright freezer…then grew into a thriving little Food Co-op.
+By 1991 it became apparent that expansion was in order; ten consecutive years of double-digit sales growth and the need for a better operating space fueled a big dream.
+Business and architectural plans were developed and through creative financing, construction of our log building on Bailey Lake started in 1995.
 With many staff and volunteer hours, lots of hard work, in-kind donations from vendors and a “buy-a-log program” the dream became a reality.

-We are looking forward to more growth in ownership and sales to be able to support our Ends:
+We look forward to more growth in ownership and sales to be able to support our Ends:

 - Greater Sense of Community

 - Community members are better informed about cooperative principles and personal and environmental health

 - People in our area have access to healthy products

 - A vibrant local food economy.

 Cooperatives are member-owned, member-governed businesses that operate for the benefit of their owners according to common principles agreed upon by the international cooperative community.
 In co-ops, owners pool resources to bring about economic results that are unobtainable by one person alone.